-ES&S, in cooperation with the Department of Homeland Security’s Cybersecurity and Infrastructure Security Agency (CISA), recently submitted its end-to-end voting configuration for testing by the Idaho National Laboratory (INL), the nation’s leading center for research and development in energy, national security, science and environment.
+ES&S, in cooperation with the Department of Homeland Security’s Cybersecurity and Infrastructure Security Agency (CISA), recently submitted its end-to-end voting configuration for testing by the CISA Critical Product Evaluation Program, the nation’s leading center for research and development in energy, national security, science and environment.

 ES&S Sets High Standard in Elections Industry with Independent Third-Party Testing